 The resources within STXEEMP provide environmental, economic and social benefits to both residents and visitors of St. Croix, so they must be managed in a way that guarantees they remain available for present and future generations.
 According to The Nature Conservancy, protecting the park is vital because: “Coral reefs are dying because erosion caused by construction sends soils, pollutants and excess nutrients into the Caribbean Sea.
 The building of houses, restaurants, hotels and other businesses that attract visitors to this tourist-dependent economy is a threat to native plants and animals.
 Careless divers and boaters harm reefs, and over fishing of species such as grouper, snapper and parrot fish upsets the sea’s natural balance and puts the future of fishery stocks in jeopardy.
 About 70 percent of the U.S. Virgin Islands’ original wetlands, prime habitat for nesting seabirds and juvenile fish, have been destroyed.
 Over-fishing depletes seabirds’ food supplies, pollution makes their food unhealthy, and the birds die when they become entangled in fishing gear.”

 DPNR’s focus when it comes to STXEEMP is to enhance public understanding of the benefits of the Park, promote responsible recreational use of the park, and to enforce the rules and regulations in order to conserve the natural resources of the park for future generations.
-DPNR conducts outreach and educational programs, monitoring programs, and is currently working on a new visitor’s center and living museum at the STXEEMP office located on the South Shore at Great Pond.
-To learn more, you can visit the offices of STXEEMP between 8:00am – 5:00pm on weekdays or call 340-718-3367.
+DPNR conducts outreach and educational programs, monitoring programs, and has a wonderful interactive visitors center at the STXEEMP office located on the South Shore at Great Pond.
+To learn more, you can visit the STXEEMP office or call (340)718-3367.